The Black Skin Directory Debunks 5 Common Skincare Myths

 Myth 3: Sunscreen is optional

 Although women of color have more melanin in their skin, which helps to prevent sunburn, it does not protect against harmful rays from the sun, and skin cancer is still possible.
 This makes the ‘sunscreen is optional’ myth one of the most dangerous, and Dija confirms, “It’s another falsity.
 Anyone can get skin cancer.
 The presence of melanin in darker skin tones doesn’t provide an automatic guarantee of a cancer-free life.
 Although, studies show that they’re less likely to develop cancer like melanoma than a Caucasian.
-However, that melanoma proves more fatal to due to lack of knowledge and awareness, monthly skin checks, and lack of sunscreen use.”
+However, that melanoma proves more fatal due to lack of knowledge and awareness, monthly skin checks, and lack of sunscreen use.”

 Dija told us about a recent study in The Medicine (Baltimore) Journal, “Which revealed that by the time many Black people go to the doctor, the melanoma (cancer) is more advanced.
 A person of color is 1.5 times more likely to die from it than a Caucasian, and on average there is a delay of 4.8 years before seeking medical attention.”

-Skin Truth: For optimum protection, apply sunscreen every day with SPF 30 and 5-star UVA rating to protect your skin from both UVA and UVB rays.
+Skin Truth: For optimum protection, apply sunscreen every day with SPF 30 or 50 and a 5-star UVA rating to protect your skin from both UVA and UVB rays.
 You should also apply your sunscreen twenty minutes before you go into the sun, as it takes this long to activate.
 For more sunscreen myths and SPF tips, check out our SPF guide.